lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 I have a fairly standard workflow I use for every project.
 It starts with using [ansible](https://www.ansible.com/) to set up the infrastructure (e.g., bring up and configure VMs on EC2), deploy the artifacts, run the experiments, and collect the logs.
-I use python to parse the raw logs and produce an [SQLite](https://sqlite.org/index.html) database with the necessary traces and experiment metadata.
+I use Python to parse the raw logs and produce an [SQLite](https://sqlite.org/index.html) database with the necessary traces and experiment metadata.
 I then use [R](https://www.r-project.org/) to analyze the traces, [ggplot](https://ggplot2.tidyverse.org/) for plotting, and use [RMarkdown](https://rmarkdown.rstudio.com/) to produce a report that I can then send to a Slack channel.
-All these steps are chained together using a single top-level bash script that accepts the commit ID I want to test.
+A single top-level bash script takes a commit ID and chains all the previous steps together.

 <br>